School Support and Improvement → Equity Initiatives Unit

 850 Hungerford Drive, Suite 200Rockville, MD 20850

-We will advance racial justice and cultural proficiency by interrupting systems of bias (implicit and explicit), oppression, and inequity in our policies, practices and procedures by challenging every MCPS employee to be courageous, persistent and effective in confronting and resolving racial and cultural issues that impact everyone but disproportionately impact the academic and social emotional success of students of color
+We will advance racial justice and cultural proficiency by interrupting systems of bias (implicit and explicit), oppression, and inequity in our policies, practices and procedures by challenging every MCPS employee to be courageous, persistent and effective in confronting and resolving racial and cultural issues that impact everyone but disproportionately impact the academic and social emotional success of students of color.

-Unit.
-In it, we will share new tools, resources, and professional development opportunities to support your equity work.
+EquityMatters!is a monthly newsletter that provides new tools, resources, and professional development opportunities to support your equity work.

 This video highlights the work of the MCPS Equity Initiatives Unit which provides school leaders, teachers and staff a variety of supports to build cultural proficiency through the study of equity.
 The Equity Unit offers one on one supports to schools, training modules, Study Circles and the Excellence in Equity Certificate Program.
 Watch entire video or select 1 of 7 specific video segments.